 The critique add-on is highly recommended if your goal is to submit a story or stories to literary magazines.
 When I see a complete short story, I get a better sense of your work as a whole and can help you shape the story into a finished piece.

 How long does it take to receive feedback?
 You will usually receive your critique within ten days of submission.

 How do I submit my work?
 As soon as you enroll, you will have access to the WELCOME section, which explains everything in detail.

-Michelle Richmond is the author of four novels, including the New York Times bestseller The Year of Fog, and two story collections, including Hum, winner of the Catherine Doctorow Innovative Fiction Prize, and The Girl in the Fall-Away Dress, winner of the Grace Paley Prize for Fiction.
-Her new novel will be published in 2017, with foreign editions forthcoming in 27 languages.
-She has taught in the MFA programs in creative writing at the University of San Francisco, California College of the Arts, St. Mary's College of Moraga, Bowling Green State University, and Notre Dame de Namur University, where she held the Catherine Julie Cunningham Chair.
-She has also taught novel writing online for Stanford Continuing Studies.
-She earned an MFA in Creative Writing from the University of Miami, where she was a James Michener Fellow.
+Michelle Richmond is the New York Times bestselling author of six novels and two award-winning story collections.
+Her books have been published in 31 languages and optioned repeatedly for film and television.
+She has taught in the Masters of Fine Arts programs in creative writing at the University of San Francisco and California College of the Arts and has served as Distinguished Visiting Writer at St. Mary's College of Moraga, Bowling Green State University, and Notre Dame de Namur University.
+She has also designed and taught novel writing courses online for Stanford Continuing Studies.
 She is the founder and publisher of Fiction Attic Press.